Energy price cap set to rise in April, according to forecast

 The group said it expects regulator Ofgem to reveal that the typical household energy bill will rise by 5%, or £85, to £1,823.

-Mr Lowrey said the rise was because of an increase in wholesale gas prices across Europe.
+Mr Lowrey said the rise is because of an increase in wholesale gas prices across Europe.

-He said this underscored the need for Labour’s push towards building more UK-based renewable energy, such as wind and solar farms.
+He said this underscores the need for Labour’s push towards building more UK-based renewable energy, such as wind and solar farms.

 Ofgem changes the price cap for households every three months, largely based on the cost of energy on wholesale markets, with the regulator due to confirm the level for April to June on February 25.